Site-Shot

 }

-The API returns the raw image bytes.
-Just save them to a file or serve them to the browser.
+The API renders the page in a real Chromium browser and returns the raw image bytes.
+Save them to a file or serve them straight to the browser.

 Full Page Screenshot